axent-pl/gobpe/README.md

 # gobpe
 BPE Tokenizer implementation in Go

+## Important note

+We are using content from https://wolnelektury.pl

 ## TODO
 * Add support for special tokens
-* Select and collect data from https://wolnelektury.pl to train polish tokenizer
 * Define separate package for command line with
   * train
   * encode